Products in Equivariant Homology: The secondary product

 The vanishing of $\mu_{M_G}$ in Theorem \ref{vanishing} suggests that in the case where both inequalities $k>\dim_{R}(K)-\dim(G)$ and $l>\dim_{R}(L)-\dim(G)$ hold, we can define a secondary product associated to \eqref{equivariant-square}

 In this section we describe the construction of $\overline{\mu_{M_G}}$ and prove some basic properties.
-Note that there is no indeterminacy in the definition.

-We first use some intermediate spaces $S$ and $T$, and later we show that the construction is independent of this choice.
-Given maps $f:S\to K_G$ and $g:T \to L_G$ where $S$ and $T$ have the homotopy type of $CW$ complexes of dimensions $k$ and $l$ respectively, we construct a homomorphism
+We first use some auxiliary spaces $S$ and $T$, and later we show that the construction is independent of this choice.
+Given maps $h_1:S\to K_G$ and $h_2:T \to L_G$ where $S$ and $T$ have the homotopy type of CW-complexes of dimensions $k$ and $l$ respectively, we construct a homomorphism

-Consider the following diagram, where all the squares are homotopy pullback:
+Consider the following diagram, where all the squares are homotopy pullbacks:

 We first consider the outer diagram and obtain a homomorphism